The Leftover Woman by Jean Kwok (HarperCollins)

 Sister Snake might seem as if Crazy Rich Asians has collided with the 21st century version of Sex in the City if it wasn’t for its opening sentence.
 “Before they had legs, they had tails.”

 A trophy wife in Singapore who brought her own wealth to her marriage, Su is horrified to discover she’s pregnant, a fact that she confirms when she comes to rescue Emerald.
-In her fear that the life within her may be a snake, not a human fetus, she kills the person who might reveal her pregnancy, a man who is Emerald’s best friend, whom she murders with the instinctive and deadly skills of her inborn nature.
+Frightened that the life within her may be a snake instead of a human fetus, she gets rid of the person who might reveal her pregnancy, Emerald’s best friend, whom she murders with the instinctive and deadly skills of her inborn nature.

-Suddenly the shape-shifters change into each other’s human emotional states, with Emerald’s deep and compassionate links with human friends and Su’s release of her innate savagery.
+Suddenly the shape-shifters change their human emotional states, with Emerald forming deep and compassionate links with human friends while Su’s releases her innate savagery.
 Although separated by their new transformations, they are still sisters and they are, under their glamorous exteriors, still viper and krait.

 When the story of the White Snake first came into being in the Tang Dynasty, it was, Koe says, intended as “a cautionary morality tale.”
 In her retelling, she was guided by the vision of “a hot snake queen with an existential crisis,” which she turned into a pair.
 Throughout Sister Snake, Koe gives glimpses of who these women have been in their reptilian lives, gradually enlarging and deepening these views of the snake sisters before their human lives threaten to drive them apart.
 The ending that closes this novel is startling, satisfying, and a lovely surprise, taking the story from a guise of romance and fantasy into something that’s completely fresh and new.